Bennyhwanggggg/Udacity-Computer-Vision-Nanodegree/cnn_layers_and_feature_visualisation/README.md

 Maxpooling with a 2x2 area and stride of 2

-### VGG-16 Architecture
-Take a look at the layers near the end of this model; the fully-connected layers that come after a series of convolutional and pooling layers.
-Take note of their flattened shape.

 #### Fully-Connected Layer
 A fully-connected layer's job is to connect the input it sees to a desired form of output.
 Typically, this means converting a matrix of image features into a feature vector whose dimensions are 1xC, where C is the number of classes.
 As an example, say we are sorting images into ten classes, you could give a fully-connected layer a set of [pooled, activated] feature maps as input and tell it to use a combination of these features (multiplying them, adding them, combining them, etc.) to output a 10-item long feature vector.
 This vector compresses the information from the feature maps into a single feature vector.